dreadnode/rigging/docs/index.md

 Rigging is a lightweight LLM framework built on Pydantic XML.
-The goal is to make leveraging language models in production code as simple and effictive as possible.
+The goal is to make leveraging language models in production code as simple and effective as possible.
 Here are the highlights:

 - **Structured Pydantic models** can be used interchangably with unstructured text output.
 - LiteLLM as the default generator giving you **instant access to a huge array of models**.